westonwill/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 >
 > This can be a pair programming activity or done independently depending on the size of the class and on students abilities.
 >
-> In either case, ake sure that discussion of the results is done with the entire class.
+> In either case, make sure that discussion of the results is done with the entire class.
 >

-### Instructions for students
-We recommend using a Jupyter notebook for this independent practice.
-This makes it easier for all as it is homogenous for various environments (mac, win, linux).

-1. Save the file called [DataScience101_Part1_IndPractice.ipynb](./code/DataScience101_Part1_IndPractice.ipynb) in a known location in your file system
-2. Open Jupyter: Open a terminal

-	- **Mac**: Using spotlight search for "Terminal"
-	- **Windows**: Click the "Start" button and type "cmd"
-	- In the terminal type: `jupyter notebook`

-3. Navigate to the  folder where you have saved the file in step 1
-4. Open the file from the Jupyter interface
-5. Voilà, you are ready to type the commands we will cover below

 # Now You Try!

-You business intelligence manager at a fast moving startup that deals with flowers.
+You are a business intelligence manager at a fast moving startup that deals with flowers.
 You need to analyse some data for Iris flowers of three different species.

 You have received a sample data set with typical measures for the following three species for iris: